20 Best Calisthenics Leg Exercises & Workout Routine

 Lower BodyStrength, Balance & Flexibility8-10 x 3

-The pistol is a unilateral leg exercise, meaning you’ve to perform the squat on your one leg.
-It strengthens various muscles throughout the lower body, including hamstrings, quads, hips, and glutes.
-It also engages the core and helps improve body awareness.
+The pistol squat is a unilateral leg exercise, meaning you perform the squat on one leg.
+It strengthens various muscles throughout the lower body, including the hamstrings, quadriceps, hips, and gluteal muscles.

 1. Stand straight with your feet hip-width apart.